Hello! This is Bisual Studio!

 He was born in Granollers, near Barcelona.
 In 1998 he began learning about photography while studying Audiovisual Communications.
 After some years working as a sound system technician, he decided to make a radical change in his life and began working as a photographer in 2004.

 Since then he has been making documentary projects, reports on events, enterprises and, of course, journeys.
 And he simultaneously combines it with personal works, like books, exhibitions or magazines on documentary photography.
-He also participated in competitions, scholarships and festivals, being selected in some of them.
+He also participated in competitions, scholarships and festivals, being selected (and awarded sometimes) in some of them.

 Lluís is willing to keep on travelling, setting out anytime on a journey and being in constant movement… of course, always accompanied of his heavy and valued camera.